 H-1B Visa IT Auditor Jobs

-IT Auditor roles qualify for H-1B sponsorship as specialty occupations requiring at least a bachelor's degree in accounting, information systems, or a related field.
+IT Auditor roles qualify for H-1B visa sponsorship as specialty occupations requiring at least a bachelor's degree in accounting, information systems, or a related field.
 Large financial institutions, Big Four firms, and tech companies file LCAs regularly for this title.
 Cap-subject petitions enter the annual lottery, so timing your job search around the April filing window matters.

-See All IT Auditor JobsOverview
+Find H-1B Visa IT Auditor JobsOverview

-Showing 5 of 29+ IT Auditor jobs
+Showing 5 of 30+ IT Auditor jobs

-See all IT Auditor jobs
+See all 30+ IT Auditor Jobs

 Sign up for free to unlock all listings, filter by visa type, and get alerts for new IT Auditor roles.